Co-trading networks for modeling dynamic interdependency structures and estimating high-dimensional covariances in US equity markets: Spectral Clustering

 \gr{We represent} an undirected graph $G = (V, E)$, where $V$ = $\{ v_1, v_2, ..., v_\gr{N} \}$ is a collection of \gr{$N$} vertices which are data points and $E$ is a set of edges, \gr{by its} (weighted) adjacency matrix $A \in \mathbb{R}^{N \times N}$.
 The degree matrix of $A$, denoted as $D$, is the diagonal matrix \gr{with entries}

 The graph Laplacian $L$ is defined as

 We use the degree matrix to normalize $L$, and the normalized version is

 which contains which contains the information of graph connectivity.
-Then we perform K-means clustering on the matrix of eigenvectors corresponding to the smallest $K$ eigenvalues of $L_{sym}$. \gr{Here, $K$ is the pre-selected number of clusters.} The procedures are summarized in Algorithm \ref{algo_spectral_clustering}.
+Then we perform K-means clustering on the matrix of eigenvectors corresponding to the smallest $K$ eigenvalues of $L_{sym}$. \gr{Here, $K$ is the pre-selected number of clusters.} The procedure \gr{is} summarized in Algorithm \ref{algo_spectral_clustering}.